 The name 'term' life insurance refers to the fact that this kind of policy only provides coverage for a set term.
-If you pass away or develop a terminal illness (diagnosed with less than 24 months to live) within the covered term, you or your nominated beneficiary/ies under the policy can make a claim and - if approved- receive a lump sum.
+If you pass away or develop a terminal illness (diagnosed with less than 24 months to live) within the covered term, you or your nominated beneficiary(ies) under the policy can make a claim and, if approved, receive a lump sum.

-It helps provide financial security for loved ones as the lump sum can be used to pay any outstanding debts such as a mortgage, provide for future needs such as children's education costs and can be used to improve the retirement savings of a surviving spouse.
+It helps provide financial security for loved ones as the lump sum can be used to pay any outstanding debts such as a mortgage, provide for future needs such as children's education costs and or improve the retirement savings of a surviving spouse.